iamrobins/code-guides/README.md

 Hello team, most of you already know some of these things but we've seen a pattern of bad code which mixes up different coding styles and most of it does not belong to the style convention of the language.
 Example (pep_8) in python.
-So here is a small guide python guide.
+So here is a small python guide.

 Python Guide: